katsaii/katsaii.github.io/component/blog/md/safer+gml+globals.md

 Now `get_highscore()` can be called in any object, at any time, and the global variable will be initialised on-demand if it hasn't already.
 The initialisation code can be as complicated or as simple as you need it to be, and it will only ever be executed once.

 I like this solution, but it's far from perfect.
 It's somewhat unrealistic to define unique "getter" and "setter" functions for every global variable that may be used in a codebase.
-Additionally, `global.highscore` still exists and is accessible, potentially inviting other contributers to use this variable and reintroduce the bugs we were originally trying to squish.
+Additionally, `global.highscore` still exists and is accessible, potentially inviting other contributers to use this variable and reintroduce the bugs that were originally trying to be avoided.
 As a team, you *could* agree to not use this specific global variable, or you *could* obfuscate its name to make accessing it less likely, but I feel like it's possible to do better by using a new feature of GML 2.3: static variables...

 # Static Variables